Welbeck Abbey: History

+William Cavendish entertained James I in 1619 at Welbeck.
+Charles I was also entertained at Welbeck in 1633.

+Only basements and inner walls were retained from the original fabric of the old abbey buildings.
+In the 18th century, it passed through an heiress into the Bentinck family and became the seat of the Earls and Dukes of Portland.

 Modern history

 One of the oldest parts of the building, the Oxford Wing, burned down in October 1900; most of the contents were saved.
 The wing was rebuilt, to the designs of Ernest George, by 1905.

 Archduke Franz Ferdinand accepted an invitation from the 6th Duke of Portland to stay at Welbeck Abbey and arrived with his wife, Sophie von Hohenberg, by train at Worksop on 22 November 1913 ten months before his assassination, which triggered World War I. The Archduke narrowly avoided being killed in a hunting accident during his stay when a loader fell and caused a shotgun to go off within feet of the Archduke and his host.

 Over the course of the War between 1914 and 1919, the kitchen block was used as an army hospital.
-After World War II, Welbeck was let by the Dukes to the Ministry of Defence and was operated as Welbeck College, an army training college, until 2005, when the college, since closed, moved to a purpose-built facility at Woodhouse Eaves near Loughborough.
+During World War II, Welbeck was let by the Dukes to the Ministry of Defence.
+From 1953 Welbeck Defence Sixth Form College, formerly Welbeck College, provided A-level education for boys planning to join the technical branches of the British Army.
+In 2005, the school was relocated to a purpose-built site in Leicestershire.
 Bill Bryson describes his visit to the Abbey while it was occupied by the Ministry of Defence in Chapter 15 of his book Notes from a Small Island.

-Lady Anne, the unmarried elder daughter of the 7th Duke, lived at Welbeck Woodhouse, and owned most of the 17000 acre estate until her death in late 2008 when William Henry Marcello Parente (born 1951) inherited, son of her younger sister, Lady Margaret (1918–1955) and her husband Gaetano Parente, Prince of Castel Viscardo.
+Lady Anne Cavendish-Bentinck, the unmarried elder daughter of the 7th Duke of Portland, lived at Welbeck Woodhouse, and owned most of the 17000 acre estate until her death in late 2008 when William Henry Marcello Parente (born 1951) inherited, son of her younger sister, Lady Margaret (1918–1955) and her husband Gaetano Parente, Prince of Castel Viscardo.
 Since the Ministry of Defence moved out in 2005, Welbeck Abbey has been his home.
+Lady Anne Cavendish-Bentinck was related to Queen Elizabeth II as they shared the same great great grandfather Lord Charles Bentinck.